KadimaHK/poc-frontend/lib/api/doc/ImageApi.md

 # **imageDelete**
-> imageDelete(fileName, baseUrl, imageUrl, createdAt, updatedAt, prefer)
+> imageDelete(fileName, baseUrl, imageUrl, likes, createdAt, updatedAt, prefer)

 Don't use this api to upload images, use the gin api instead